pepeiborra/gc-benchmarks/README.md

 ## Conclusion

 The incremental garbage collector offers shorter pauses than the copying collector without the need to change any code, and little to no performance costs assuming an extra core available.
 Compact regions afford more control to decide when and for how long to pause, and even to perform the compaction concurrently with the main program, therefore achieving pauses as short as desired with the same performance characteristics.
 But this is at the cost of significant complexity, whereas the incremental collector can be turned on with a simple flag.
 This holds the potential to make GHC a better fit for many applications that require shorter GC pauses, such as games, event sourcing engines, and high-frequency trading systems.
-However, the collector is still [under review][5] for merging to GHC HEAD, and more information is needed on the max residency issue.
+But the collector is still [under review][5] for merging to GHC HEAD, and there are some issues with memory usage.

-Finally, an obligatory disclaimer.
-The work carried out by Well-Typed has been sponsored by my employer, Standard Chartered.
-All the views expressed in this blog post are my own and not that of my employer.
+Finally, two obligatory disclaimers.
+First, these benchmarks are only as accurate as the output of `+RTS -S -RTS`; it's entirely possible that it does not give a full picture in the case of the new collector, as it is still in development.
+Secondly, I must mention that the work carried out by Well-Typed has been sponsored by my employer, Standard Chartered, but all the views expressed in this blog post are my own and not that of my employer.

 [1]: https://www.youtube.com/watch?v=7_ig6r2C-d4
 [2]: https://www.reddit.com/r/haskell/comments/81r6z0/trying_out_ghc_compact_regions_for_improved/